DaltonMcCleery/remote-models/README.md

 Sometimes you want to use Eloquent, but that data is in another database on a different application.

 This package is used for both the "host" application and the "remote" application.
-Both use cases are detailed below.
+Both use cases are detailed below or you can look at [this example](EXAMPLE.md).

 ## Requirements